-Consider the following: parents John and Jane are currently holding the family cabin as joint tenancy, and are considering adding their children, Jake, Jill, and Julia, on to the title.
-As it currently stands, if John or Jane were to pass, the surviving parent would not have to pay probate and would take full ownership on the cabin.
-If the children were added onto the title, and both parents passed, the cabin would bypass probate and go directly to the children.
+Consider the following: parents John and Jane are currently holding the family cabin as joint tenancy and are considering adding their children, Jake, Jill, and Julia, onto the title.
+As it currently stands, if John or Jane were to pass, the surviving parent would not have to pay probate and would take full ownership of the cabin.
+If the children were added to the title, and both parents passed, the cabin would bypass probate and go directly to the children.

 Mortgage or Life Insurance

-If a mortgage is not the way the children or parents wish to proceed, life insurance could be taken out on the lives of the parents, with the children or parents paying the premiums.
-The life insurance proceeds could then either cover any capital gains and property transfer tax, or could be used to buy out the cabin from the remaining children who are not interested in the cabin.
+If a mortgage is not the way the children or parents wish to proceed, life insurance could be taken out on the parents’ lives, with the children or parents paying the premiums.
+The life insurance proceeds could then either cover any capital gains and property transfer tax or could be used to buy out the cabin from the remaining children who are not interested in the cabin.

 Passing on the family cabin is an emotional decision with many moving parts.
 If you would like to keep the family cabin, we recommend that you speak with your financial advisor, lawyer and accountant about your options so the memories can continue with generations to come.